LiDuanAtGlasgow/Experiment_Code/README.md

-## 'An Ablation Study for Classifying Shapes and Weights of Garments for Robotic Continuous Perception'
+## An Ablation Study for Classifying Shapes and Weights of Garments for Robotic Continuous Perception
 -----------------------------------------------
 ## Description
 Step 1.
 Train a Feature Extractor Model\